Pedestrian Accident Statistics for NY

 Where do pedestrians get hit the most?

-In New York State, the most common place where accidents occur when someone walking is hit by a car is in an intersection.
+In New York State, the most common place where a pedestrian accident may occur is in an intersection.
 This happens when either the pedestrian or the driver fails to yield the right of way.
 This can include circumstances where the driver runs a red light and strikes the pedestrian or the walker could be crossing on a “do not walk” sign when they are not permitted.
 Failing to yield the right of way can also happen when a driver makes a right hand turn into a pedestrian lawfully crossing in a crosswalk.
 There are many other situations that result in injuries to walkers because one or both parties failed to give the other the right of way and did not obey traffic rules.
 Outside factors like distractions, low visibility or intoxication can also contribute to a lack of situational awareness that results in accidents and pedestrian injuries.

 If you’ve been hit while crossing an intersection, or in another situation as a pedestrian, contact us for a free case evaluation today.